-Which is why you want to hire SEO professionals that not only understand the Kelowna market, but have a decade long history of getting local, national, and international client websites top search engine rankings.
-Again, that is where I come in.
+Which is why you want to hire a Kelowna SEO Company that not only understands the Kelowna market, but has a decade long history of getting local, national, and international client websites top search engine rankings.

 Your Kelowna Based SEO Guy

-Before I go on a bragging streak though, let me just ask you this: How did you find this page?
+Before I go on a bragging streak, let me just ask you this: How did you find this page?
 Was it an add in the Yellow pages?
 How about The Daily Courier (local Kelowna newspaper)?
 What about the radio or local TV station?

 I guarantee it wasn’t any of those.
 It was either